 Or in other words, there are more bacteria on earth than there are stars in the universe.

-Therefore, it would not be a huge leap to consider that marine bacteria, just like their land-bound counterparts, would evolve to eat plastics.
+Therefore, it would not be a huge leap to consider that marine bacteria would evolve to eat plastics just like their land-bound counterparts.

 It has been estimated that 8 million metric tons of plastic enter our oceans every year.
 Of this plastic detritus, over 50% sinks to the bottom of the ocean, hiding it from sight.

-The remainder Floats on the surface where due to the combined action of UV light and weathering, it slowly begins to break apart.
+The remainder Floats on the surface, where it slowly begins to break apart due to the combined action of UV light and weathering.

 Here Comes The Mystery